olinjs/olinjs/lessons/03-express-templates-mongo/exercises.md

     data: [],

     add: function(obj) {
-        FakeDatabase.data.push(obj);
+        //adds item to end of array holding data FakeDatabase.data.push(obj);
     },

     getAll: function() {
-        //returns copy of array of all objects in the database return FakeDatabase.data.slice();
+        //returns copy of array of all items in the database return FakeDatabase.data.slice();
     },

-    removeLast: function() {
+    remove: function(index) {
-        //removes the last element added to the database and returns it.
-        //returns undefined if database is empty
-        return data.pop();
+        //removes item located at index in array and returns it return data.splice(index,1);
     }
 }
 ```